upcliujie/mesa/docs/u_trace.rst

       enables marker instrumentation, will print utrace markers into the CS which can then be viewed by dumping the CS from the driver.

-         - For Turnip, ``cffdump`` can be used to view the markers in the trace.
+         - For Turnip, :program:`cffdump` can be used to view the markers in the trace.

 .. envvar:: MESA_GPU_TRACEFILE